jedcn/talk-learning-with-tools/README.md

 ### Local Maxima

-Take a look at this image from the wikipedia:
+Take a look at this image from the wikipedia article on [Maxima and Minima][wikipedia-maxima-minima]:

 ![Wikipedia's Maxima Image][wikipedia-extrema-png]